Luton Hoo: Hotel

+Wildlife

+The Luton Hoo Estate offers a variety of wildlife ranging from Red Kite, Hare, Deer and the only Bedfordshire based estate breeding and allowing free-roaming baby Ostriches.
+These can be seen walking around the estate blending in with the wild pheasants.
+The estate is also one of the only UK sites where mating pairs of possums can be seen in the wild.

 Walled garden

 Luton Hoo Estate also possesses a 5 acre octagonal walled garden which was established by John Stuart, 3rd Earl of Bute, in the late 1760s.
 Successive owners of the estate adapted the garden to match the changing fashions in gardens over the years.
 Numerous heated glasshouses were built by the Leigh family in the last quarter of the 19th century for the production of fruit and flowers.
 The largest of the glasshouses, built by the firm of Mackenzie and Moncur for Sir Julius and Lady Alice Wernher, is evidence of the extravagance of the Edwardian period.
 The garden underwent extensive restoration in 2001–2021, with the help of over 100 volunteers, and is open to visitors and tours every Wednesday from May to October.

 Film location

 Luton Hoo has appeared in a number of productions including A Shot in the Dark, Never Say Never Again, Four Weddings and a Funeral, Eyes Wide Shut, The Secret Garden, Princess Caraboo, Wilde, The World Is Not Enough, Quills, Enigma, De-Lovely and Bright Young Things.
 In 2010 the farm buildings were used as a location for the John Landis film Burke & Hare, and stood in for Bleeding Heart Yard in the BBC TV series Little Dorrit using sets designed originally for the BBC's 2005 Bleak House.
 On 13 and 14 October 2010, filming of parts of the Steven Spielberg film War Horse took place at the Luton Hoo Estate.
 Luton Hoo stood in for Chequers, in the film Ali G Indahouse.
 Luton Hoo was also used as a location in the 2020 Netflix film Enola Holmes.
 British boyband Five filmed the music video for their 2000 single "Don't Wanna Let You Go" at Luton Hoo.
 Both the 2017 Joss Whedon and 2021 Zack Snyder release of Justice League credit the estate.